champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 chemical reaction dynamics in recent years, see, for example, references.
  This phase space structure approach has been applied to the Hamiltonian isokinetic thermostat formalism
-{% cite ezra2008impenetrable collins2010phase --file roamiso-jekyll-bib %}.
+{% cite ezra2008impenetrable collins2010phase --file allrefs %}.
 In this chapter we continue
 these developments in our study of the Hamiltonian phase space structure associated with the roaming mechanism as exhibited in Chesnavich's model subjected to a Hamiltonian isokinetic thermostat.